La Patrie Presentation

 The guy I purchased the Presentation from, plays a fair amount of flamenco and likes to go heavy on oiling his guitars - not just the neck.
 However because the surface coating is so thin, any decent whack with a sharp fingernail will puncture that surface finish.
-This ultra-thin coating also allows the oil (and probably anything else one would wipe the guitar with) to seep into the wood below just below the finish.
+This ultra-thin coating also allows the oil (and probably anything else one would wipe the guitar with) to seep into the wood, just below the finish.
 In some places the oil has simply soaked in along the lines of the wood grain.
-Which, over time, would quite likely cause the finish to seperate from the wood.
+Which, over time, could quite likely cause the finish to separate from the wood.

 To me, that's just inadequate (stingy) finishing.
-At some point the front of this guitar will get carefully sanded down and refinished (properly ;-)
+At some point the front of this guitar may want to get carefully sanded down and refinished (properly ;-)

 Here is the actual PR from Godin, titled "Lacquer Finish":

 "LaPatrie guitars are finished with a special lacquer formula.
 This finish is light enough to allow the wood to breath and vibrate freely.
 The tops resonating capacity actually improves as the guitar is played over an extended period of time.
 This gradual improvement in the response of the top is often referred to as "aging".
 Poly finishes inhibit top vibration and are therefore never used on LaPatrie guitars.
 Many other guitars use a thick plastic finish that smothers top vibration and prevents the benefits of aging."